mrzool/cv-boilerplate/README.md

 ## Intro

-Separating presentation from content makes life easier.
+The Separation of content from presentation is considered an universal best practice.
 The typical content of a CV is a perfect fit for a YAML file due to its structured nature:

 ```YAML
 ---